How to Deal With Toxic Family Members Biblically

 • How should I navigate relationships with those who think, act, or believe differently than I do?

-• And so many more!
+• And so much more!

 Want to start reading for free?

-Simply enter your first name and email below, and I’ll send you an exclusive “first-peek” right away, right to your inbox!
+Simply enter your first name and best email below, and I’ll send you the first chapter right away!

 1. I am having troubles with my brother,sister in law and my dad.
 I believe my dad has done a lot every since I was little that has mentally affected me and now he us doing it to my children.
 An example is that my step mom and him needed to talk to us so they came over.
 We did not know what it was about.
 He was praising my youngest and oldest child and I was thinking that this is a nice change since it seems like there is always a problem,and then he gets to my middle child and starts ripping into her.
 We don’t believe that she did anything wrong and its just a personality difference.